TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/stog.md

   make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE

+- **STOG_r5f**  STOG example for r5f core, First R5F binary should be loaded and run followed by M4F binary.

 # See Also

 \ref SDL_STOG_PAGE